FenixEdu/fenixedu-academic/README.md

 ## Contribute

-FenixEdu Academic is open source LGPL 3.
+FenixEdu Academic is open sourced under the LGPL 3.
 We welcome interest in the project and are open to your contributions